by Texas Homesteader ~

 Several years ago we began to be aware of our environmental footprint and took several steps to reduce that footprint. (aaahhh – I said STEPS & footprint – see what I did there?)
 First we took a good hard look at the overabundance we already had and stopped ‘boredom shopping’ for yet more stuff to overfill our home.
 That was a pretty big step.

 We also took a look at the stuff we typically purchased in the store and I learned how to make some of those items for myself.
 I learned to make spice mixes and amazing homemade brownies.
-And I learned to make low-fat yogurt and pasta.
+And I learned to make my own low-fat yogurt and pasta.
 I even learned how to make cold-process soap.
 Learning those things has been a fun hobby for me.

-But today I want to talk about something that can make a larger impact: buying used instead of new.
-It’s good for your finances and good for the environment, yet it’s oftentimes very misunderstood.
+But today I want to talk about something that can make a larger impact: Buying used instead of new.
+It’s good for your finances and good for the environment.
+Yet it’s oftentimes very misunderstood.

 Buying used items from thrift stores instead of buying new has several advantages.
 First, a new whatsit doesn’t have to be manufactured, packaged and shipped for your purchase.
 Plus the cost is usually less for the item you’ve just purchased at a thrift store.

 And oftentimes you can buy higher quality for the same or less money than the new & oftentimes flimsier versions.
 Add to that the benefit of helping a good cause by the thrift store and you’ve really got a winner!

 We donate to charitable thrift stores every chance we get.
 It removes extra “Stuff” from our home and allows someone else to enjoy those things that we no longer use.
 The best part of this of course is that the money made from the thrift shop’s sale of our goods furthers a good cause we believe in.